UNIT-Electronics/DualMCU/Examples/README.md

 * It only reads and processes messages, but does not send messages.

 __Send_CAN2515.ino__
-This example is a Controller Area Network (CAN) interface configuration for the RP2040 microcontroller to communicate with a device using an MCP2515 CAN transceiver via the SPI port as a transmiter node:
+This example is a Controller Area Network (CAN) interface configuration for the RP2040 microcontroller to communicate with a device using an MCP2515 CAN transceiver via the SPI port as a transmitter node:
-* The code sets up the MCP2515 to work at a speed of 500 kbit/s but it can be changed.
+* The code sets up the MCP2515 to work at a speed of 500 kbit/s, but it can be changed.
 * It sends two different CAN messages in a loop.
 The messages are arrays of 8 bytes each, named "stmp0" and "stmp1", and are sent to two different CAN IDs, 0x000 and 0x001, respectively.
 * The messages are also printed to the serial console.
-* It only sends messages but does not receive or process them.
+* It only sends messages, but does not receive or process them.

-> ### Micropython Basics
+> ### *Micropython Basics*

 __RP2040:__